DonatHalimi/sheero/backend/README.md

 ### **Backend Dependencies**

 - **[Bcrypt.js](https://www.npmjs.com/package/bcryptjs)**: A library used for securely hashing passwords before storing them, ensuring they are never saved in plain text.
+- **[Bull](https://github.com/OptimalBits/bull)**: A framework for creating and managing background jobs, like sending emails.
 - **[Cookie Parser](https://www.npmjs.com/package/cookie-parser)**: Middleware that helps manage and parse cookies in HTTP requests.
 This is especially useful for handling authentication tokens in cookies.
 - **[CORS](https://www.npmjs.com/package/cors)**: A middleware for handling Cross-Origin Resource Sharing, enabling or restricting API access based on the origin of the request.
+- **[Dotenv](https://www.npmjs.com/package/dotenv)**: A simple zero-dependency module that loads environment variables from a .env file into process.env.
 - **[Express.js](https://www.npmjs.com/package/express)**: A flexible web framework for Node.js that simplifies the creation of RESTful APIs and routing.
+- **[Express-Session](https://www.npmjs.com/package/express-session)**: Middleware for managing user sessions, including cookie-based authentication.
+- **[GeoIP](https://www.npmjs.com/package/geoip-lite)**: A library that provides geo-location information based on IP addresses, useful for tracking user locations.
-- **[JWT (jsonwebtoken)](https://jwt.io/introduction)**: A package that provides methods for creating, signing, and verifying JSON Web Tokens, used to secure API endpoints.
+- **[JWT (jsonwebtoken)](https://jwt.io/introduction)**: A package that provides methods for creating, signing and verifying JSON Web Tokens, used to secure API endpoints.
 - **[Mongoose](https://www.npmjs.com/package/mongoose)**: An Object Document Mapper (ODM) that simplifies interactions with MongoDB by providing schema-based models for documents.
 - **[Multer](https://www.npmjs.com/package/multer)**: Middleware used for handling multipart form data, commonly used for handling file uploads (like images).
 - **[Nodemailer](https://www.npmjs.com/package/nodemailer)**: A library for sending emails using a SMTP transport, allowing the backend to send verification emails and other notifications.
+- **[Nodemon](https://www.npmjs.com/package/nodemon)**: A development utility that automatically restarts the server when changes are detected in the source code.
 - **[Passport](https://www.npmjs.com/package/passport)**: A middleware for handling authentication strategies, including Facebook and Google OAuth.
 - **[Passport-Facebook](https://www.npmjs.com/package/passport-facebook)**: A strategy for authenticating users using Facebook OAuth.
 - **[Passport-Google-OAuth20](https://www.npmjs.com/package/passport-google-oauth20)**: A strategy for authenticating users using Google OAuth.
 - **[Qrcode](https://www.npmjs.com/package/qrcode)**: A library for generating QR codes, used for generating QR codes for 2FA user authentication.
+- **[Slugify](https://www.npmjs.com/package/slugify)**: A library for generating slugs (URL-friendly strings) from text, ensuring URLs are user-friendly and SEO-friendly.
 - **[Speakeasy](https://www.npmjs.com/package/speakeasy)**: A library for generating and verifying one-time passwords (OTPs), used for 2FA in user authentication with authenticator applications.
-- **[Nodemon](https://www.npmjs.com/package/nodemon)**: A development utility that automatically restarts the server when changes are detected in the source code.
 - **[Stripe](https://www.npmjs.com/package/stripe)**: A library for integrating with the Stripe payment system, allowing the backend to handle payments securely.
 - **[Yup](https://www.npmjs.com/package/yup)**: A JavaScript schema validator used for validating and parsing data to ensure it conforms to expected structures.
-- **[Slugify](https://www.npmjs.com/package/slugify)**: A library for generating slugs (URL-friendly strings) from text, ensuring URLs are user-friendly and SEO-friendly.

 ## **Frontend**